Print this role profile

 Systems development management

-Sets policy and standards for solution development projects.
-Promotes the benefits of addressing all security issues during solution development and ensures secure development improvement practices.
-Identifies, proposes, and initiates software process improvement activities within the organisation, devising solutions.
-Takes action to exploit opportunities that will have a measurable effect on process effectiveness, with associated benefits to the business.
-Identifies and manages the resources necessary for all stages (planning, estimation, execution) of solution development projects, ensuring that technical, financial and quality targets are met.
+Sets policy and drives adherence to standards for systems development projects whether predictive (plan-driven) approaches or more adaptive (iterative/agile) approaches.
+Promotes the benefits of addressing all security issues during systems development.
+Identifies and manages the resources necessary for all stages (planning, estimation, execution) of systems development projects, ensuring that technical, financial and quality targets are met.

 Emerging technology monitoring

 Takes full responsibility for the definition, approach, facilitation and satisfactory completion of medium-scale projects (typically with direct business impact and firm deadlines).
 Identifies, assesses and manages risks to the success of the project.
-Ensures that realistic project plans are maintained and ensures regular and accurate communication to stakeholders, consistent with the methods in use (agile, waterfall, etc).
+Ensures that realistic project plans are maintained and ensures regular and accurate communication to stakeholders.
+Adopts appropriate project management methods and tools whether predictive (plan-driven) approaches or adaptive (iterative/agile) approaches.
 Ensures Quality reviews occur on schedule and according to procedure.
-Manages the change control procedure, and ensures that project deliverables are completed within agreed cost, timescale and resource budgets, and are signed off.
-Provides effective leadership to the project team, and takes appropriate action where team performance deviates from agreed tolerances.
+Manages the change control procedure and ensures that project deliverables are completed within agreed cost, timescale and resource budgets, and are signed off.
+Provides effective leadership to the project team and takes appropriate action where team performance deviates from agreed tolerances.

 A technical development manager must have an in depth understanding of programming languages, operating systems, databases, web services and technologies and development platforms.